Understanding Health Care Reform

 Excise Tax on High Cost Employer Health Plans (“Cadillac Plans”).
 Effective Jan.
 1, 2018, the Act imposes a non-deductible 40 percent excise tax on the “excess benefit” provided in any month under any employer-sponsored health plan.
 Generally, an “excess benefit” will exist in 2018 if the cost of the benefit, on an annual basis, exceeds $10,200 for individuals or $27,500 for families.

 - 36February 2010 Government Affairs The 111th Congress: An Active Legislative Climate Matthew B. Keelen and Michael J. Falencki At the beginning of the 111th Congress, there was a massive shift toward pro-active legislating.
-Coming off the 2008 elections, Democrats enjoyed large majorities in the House, a filibuster-proof majority in the Senate, and control of the…
+Coming off the 2008 elections, Democrats enjoyed large majorities in the House, a filibuster-proof majority in the…